dpriskorn/ItemSubjector/README.md

                         Show an extra column in the table of search strings with links -iu, --show-item-urls
                         Show an extra column in the table of items with links --sparql [SPARQL]     Work on main subject items returned by this SPARQL query.
-Note: "?item" has to be in selected for it to work.
+Note: "?item" has to be selected for it to work, see the example above.
   --debug-sparql        Enable debugging of SPARQL queries.
+  --no-ask-match-more-limit [NO_ASK_MATCH_MORE_LIMIT], --limit [NO_ASK_MATCH_MORE_LIMIT]
+                        When working on SPARQL queries of e.g. galaxies, match more until this many matches are in the job list
 ```
 # License
 GPLv3+